causiq/logary/README.md

 For two reasons;

- 1. Aether and Chiron are vendored in `Logary.Utils.{Aether,Chiron}` and depend on it – it makes it easy for Logary types to be JSON-serialisable.
+ 1. we use Chiron for json formatting which depend on FParsec
- 1. We may use it to parse the message templates in the future
+ 1. Aether is vendored in `Logary.Utils.Aether` and depend on it.

 We previously depended on Newtonsoft.Json, but that library is often depended on from other packages and we want Logary to be as free of dependencies as